Sutcliffe House - Watford Architects

 The dwelling will offer a compact image and volume, enabling the best use of the space to achieve a 3 bedroom unit that will combine efficiently an open ground floor for day life and activities with a more private first and second floors for bedrooms.

-The use of local traditional materials like brick and timber along with metal cladding solutions like zinc, will contribute to the higher design standards of this building without showing a prominent presence and respecting the local character.
+The use of local traditional materials like brick and timber along with metal cladding solutions like zinc, will contribute to the higher design standards of this building without showing a prominent presence and respecting the local character and traditional architecture in Watford.